Nayjest/lm-proxy-db-connector/README.md

 ## Features

-- 📊 Database connection management with SQLAlchemy
+- 📊 Database connection management in the LM-Proxt configuration with SQLAlchemy
-- 📝 Includes a component for logging of LLM requests and responses to various databases
+- 📝 Includes a component for logging of LLM requests and responses to relational databases
-- 🔄 Support for SQLite, PostgreSQL, MySQL, and other SQLAlchemy-supported databases
+- 🔄 Support for PostgreSQL, MySQL/MariaDB, SQLite, Oracle, Microsoft SQL Server and other SQLAlchemy-supported databases
 - 🛡️ Thread-safe implementation

 ## Installation